Bangle.js Clock Faces

 We now have something that tells the time, but we need to add a few extra bits before we can make this a clock face:

-Every clock needs to be able to start the launcher, and the default for this is the middle button.
+Every clock needs to be able to start the launcher, and the default for this is by a press of the middle button.
 All you need to do is add this to the end of the clock code (not in a function):

 // Show launcher when middle button pressed